Academic Catalog

 Completion and successful defense of a master’s thesis

 The program operates on a calendar similar to a conventional quarter system: Fall, Winter, and Spring terms are ‘regular’ academic terms during which students normally enroll full-time, and the Summer term is optional.
-The nominal place of student calls for a total of six terms of study over 21 months.
+The nominal plan of study calls for a total of six terms of study over 21 months.

 First Year Fall 8 credits coursework